peer-open-source/xara-docs/source/launch.rst

 Overview
 ===============

-*xara* is a free and open source tool for simulating the nonlinear response of structural and geotechnical systems.
+|xara| (pronouced *Kar-ah*) is a free and open source tool for simulating the nonlinear response of structural and geotechnical systems.
-*xara* is developed by PEER as an alternative front-end to the simulation framework proposed by :ref:`McKenna (1997) <references>`.
+|xara| is developed by PEER as an alternative front-end to the simulation framework proposed by :ref:`McKenna (1997) <references>`.
 The design of the interface was guided by the demands of the |BRACE2| project, for which a suitably *reliable* and *performant* solution was not available.